Locations:

 Vagina

 Your vagina is an important part of both your internal and external reproductive anatomy.
-It’s a powerful passage that plays a role in sex, menstruation, pregnancy and childbirth.
-Regular pelvic exams and Pap smears, and safer sex practices can help keep your vagina healthy and infection-free.
+It’s a powerful passage that plays a role in sex, menstruation, conception and childbirth.
+Regular pelvic exams and safer sex practices can help keep your vagina healthy.

 Overview

-Your vagina is a stretchy, muscular canal that’s an important part of your reproductive anatomy.
-Many people refer to “vaginas” as a stand-in for all the reproductive parts associated with being assigned female at birth (AFAB).
-But your vagina is just one essential organ that’s part of your reproductive and sexual health.
+Your vagina is a stretchy, muscular tube that’s an important part of your reproductive anatomy.
+Many people refer to vaginas as a stand-in for all the reproductive parts associated with being female.
+But your vagina is just one organ that’s part of your reproductive and sexual health.

 Advertisement